dhrobinsystems/dhrobinsystems/README.md

 - Outbound infrastructure
 - Revenue operations workflows

-My approach combines marketing operations knowledge with engineering discipline, creating systems that are measurable, maintainable, and built for scale.
+I combine marketing operations expertise with an engineering mindset to create systems that are measurable, maintainable, and built for scale.

+My portfolio and professional work are documented at dhRobin Systems.
 ---

 ## What I Build